edudemy/MakeItRain.js/README.md

-### Adaping the Current Code
+### Adapting the Current Code

-Of course, raining money is simply one application of this code.
-I have [another website](http://Dylanboudro.com) that makes it snow to celebrate winter 2014.
+Make it rain money is simply one application of this plugin.
+For example, I have [another website](http://Dylanboudro.com) that makes it snow to celebrate winter 2014.
+Creativity encouraged!

 How to
 =====